cookiezeater/politically-incorrect/README.md

 - create a card
 - get all cards as json
 - get a card with its id

+# Todo
+- secret key for auth
+- add all core features
+- add oauth and social signup

 # Directory Structure
 - /android/: contains Android app